-Inside: Sugar skull coloring pages and more printables for Day of the Dead.
+Inside: Looking for sugar skull coloring pages?
+Grab this set of free printable downloads with calaveras and other printables for learning more about Day of the Dead.

 You can keep those representations in mind as you color your sugar skulls too!

 Sugar skulls are among the most recognizable images for Día de los Muertos (calaveras in Spanish).
 They are sometimes literal sugar skulls, mini replicas made out of sugar.

 They can be placed on altars created in memory of family who has passed on, or gifted between family and friends as well.

 “…skulls are placed as decorations to recognize the person who has passed.
 His or her name is written on the sugar skull’s forehead and, depending on the age of the deceased, the size of the skull might vary — baby skulls are dedicated to those who passed at a young age and larger skulls are for adults.